 The thresholds are grounded in both the shape of the data and the real-world implications of each indicator.
-We did not use strict percentile such as quartiles or tertiles because risk is not evenly distributed.
+We didn't use strict percentiles-like quartiles or tertiles-because risk isn't evenly distributed.
 Instead, we looked for natural gaps or inflection points in the composite scores where risk profiles meaningfully change.
-For example, systems scoring 50 and above typically had multiple compounding stressors such as no interties, groundwater decline, and supplier size issues, which signal immediate operational vulnerability.
+For example, systems scoring 50 and above typically had multiple compounding stressors-like no interties, groundwater decline, and supplier size issues-which signal immediate operational vulnerability.

 The thresholds also reflect the weightings assigned to each indicator.
-So a system scoring 50 is hitting a combination of severe risk factors.
-Thus, the study treated scores 50+ as Critical, not just the top 25%.
-The study grounded the breakpoints in both the statistical distribution of the scores and the actual severity of system conditions.
+So a system scoring 50 is hitting a combination of high-impact risk factors.
+That's why we treat scores 50+ as Critical, not just the top 25%.
+Our study grounded the breakpoints in both the statistical distribution of the scores and the actual severity of system conditions.
 This approach lets us prioritize the systems that are not just numerically high, but operationally at risk.
 We conducted several sensitivity analyses to confirm the findings are sound.